 Elizabeth Chan, MA, RCC

 From a relationally-centred, trauma-informed approach, Elizabeth seeks to create trusting and allowing spaces for clients to really open up and be with their tough stuff in a safe and therapeutic environment.
 She believes in the process of healing connection; therefore, she offers caring, attuned support along with clinical dexterity and a wide range of professional expertise vital for shifting patterns of stuckness and pursuing new horizons of healing.
 When given the opportunity to have a glimpse into her clients' lives, she works to help them uncover who they truly are, how they feel and how they love.
 Ultimately, it is her hope to come alongside clients as they journey from loneliness to connectedness; from fear and numbness to peace and presence; from a sense of deficiency to the experience of wholeness; from an inner void to a felt sense of embodiment; from the loss of essence to regaining essential qualities such as love, joy, strength, courage, and confidence.

-Elizabeth graduated with a Masters of Arts in Counselling Psychology from Trinity Western University.
+Elizabeth is a Registered Clinical Counsellor and graduated with a Masters of Arts in Counselling Psychology from Trinity Western University.
 Prior to that, she studied both Psychology and International Social Welfare at Simon Fraser University.
 From an academic standpoint, she draws on a background in philosophy, literary studies, and global development, and has researched topics which include relational research praxis, feminist critical theory, identity, gender, voice and embodied personhood, spirituality, trauma and dissociation, ontological underpinnings of healing and wholeness, cross-cultural applications of psychotherapeutic practice, and community health.

 At a clinical level, Elizabeth has trained in a variety of research-informed therapeutic modalities including:

 - Emotion-Focused Therapy, and